ppebb/multtable/README.md

    * JS + HTML Webpage

 # Contributing
 PRs should include the steps to build and run your code and a screenshot of the output.
+Folder naming scheme should be `root/language/application`, so if your pr is a Rust console application then it would be `root/rust/console`.

 Your code should take input from the user to determine the number of rows and columns and then output as: